-4. ISSUES AND ACTONS 2008/2009
+4. ISSUES AND ACTONS 2009/2010

-- 4.1 In order to ensure diversity issues are fully mainstreamed and they have been included within the service planning process for 2009/200109. - 4.2 Each service plan includes diversity objectives and includes an Impact Needs Requirement Assessment process which enables departments to assess their services and functions and update on an annual basis. - 4.3 The actions identified are then included in the service plans.
-A summary is included at Appendix B. - 4.4 Diversity actions will therefore be monitored as part of the corporate service-planning database.
+- 4.1 In order to ensure diversity issues are fully mainstreamed diversity issues will continue to be included within the service planning process for 2009/2010. - 4.2 Each service plan includes diversity objectives and includes an Impact Needs Requirement Assessment process which enables directorates or divisions to assess their services and functions and update on an annual basis. - 4.3 The actions identified are then included in the service plans.
+A summary is included at Appendix B. - 4.4 Diversity actions will therefore be monitored on Covalent as part of corporate service-planning.